-Prior Authorization is required for non-emergency transportation by ambulance.
+\Prior Authorization is required for non-emergency transportation by ambulance.
 You are responsible to obtain prior authorization for this service.

-You pay a \$275 copay for Medicare-covered ambulance services (each way).
+You pay a \$280 copay for Medicare-covered ambulance services (each way).

-You pay a \$275 copay for authorized non-emergency transportation by ambulance (each way).
+You pay a \$280 copay for authorized non-emergency transportation by ambulance (each way).

 Chapter 4 Medical Benefits Chart (what is covered and what you pay) What you must pay when you Services that are covered for you get these services 🍑 Annual routine physical The annual routine physical is a comprehensive annual You pay a \$0 copay for an preventive exam that includes a general examination based annual routine physical. on age and risk factors.
 This is covered once per calendar year.
 Certain preventive laboratory tests are covered as part of your annual routine physical.
 Annual wellness visit If you've had Part B for longer than 12 months, you can You pay a \$0 copay for the annual wellness visit. get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
 This is covered once per calendar year.
-Note: Your first annual wellness visit can't take place within 12 months of your Welcome to Medicare preventive b Bone mass measurement after you've had Part B for 12 months.

-For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
+Note: Your first annual wellness visit can't take place within 12 months of your Welcome to Medicare preventive visit.
+However, you don't need to have had a Welcome to Medicare visit to be covered for annual wellness visits after you've had Part B for 12 months. b Bone mass measurement For qualified individuals (generally, this means people at You pay a \$0 copay for Medicare-covered bone mass risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.